Session 5 – Getting Biological Data from Public Repositories

 16) Other source of important sequence information is the UniProt database, which provides high-quality and freely accessible protein sequences and functional information.

 These sequences can be retrieved by their entry number using the R-package UniprotR.
+However, this package requires an additional one called GenomicAlignments available at Bioconductor,

 #install and load the package